Skip to main content

 The @log annotation has the following effects:

-When you start a Rell app, a database structure update happens: tables for new entities and objects get created, and tables for existing ones get altered.
+When you start a Rell dapp, a database structure update happens: tables for new entities and objects get created, and tables for existing ones get altered.
 There are limitations on changes that you can make in the existing entities and objects.